Why we love this easy strawberry crumble

 - don’t cut the fruit too far in advance – the cut sides can dry out, which isn’t too much of an issue since it’s being baked but you still don’t want to cut it days in advance and risk it going bad.

-The crumble topping can be made 1-2 days in advance and kept on it’s own in the fridge in an airtight container.
+The crumble topping can be made 1-2 days in advance and kept on it’s own in the refrigerator in an airtight container.

 If using frozen strawberries, leave them frozen right up until you assemble the crisp.